 Russian health inspectors have shut down the McDonald's at 29 Bolshaya Bronnaya.
 It's not just any hamburger joint: I stood in line for three hours just to get into it back in February, 1990.

-To ordinary Muscovites, though, the new establishment just off Pushkin Square was a symbol of our country's opening up to the world.
-We were used to lining up for food back then, and there was often nothing to be had but big glass jars of sweetened birch sap.
-We didn't wait in that McDonald's line because we were hungry.
-We did it because few of us had been outside the Soviet Union, and we wanted to see what it was like "out there."
+On Jan.
+31, 1990, its first day of work, the McDonald's, the very first one in the Soviet Union, served 30,000 people, a worldwide record for the company.
+Opening the restaurant required years of negotiations, and the U.S. fast food chain had to use its Canadian subsidiary to form a joint venture with the Moscow government because the U.S. was still perceived by the rotting Communist hierarchy as the Cold War enemy.
+To ordinary folks in Moscow, however, the establishment on Bolshaya Bronnaya, just off Pushkin Square, was a symbol of our country's opening up to the world.
+We were used to lining up for food back then, and there was often nothing in the stores but big glass jars of sweetened birch sap, but we didn't wait in that McDonalds' line because we were hungry.
+We did it because few of us had been outside the Soviet Union, and we wanted to see what it was like "out there".

 Moscow is not being original.McDonald's recently suffered a setback in China after the health authorities there said it had been buying expired meat from a U.S.-owned supplier in Shanghai.
-The company said this month it would miss sales forecasts for China, where it has had to stop selling hamburgers and chicken nuggets.
-This may just be a coincidence, but Western companies in general have recently come under pressure in China, under pretexts ranging from corruption to antitrust concerns.
+Earlier this month, the company said it would miss sales forecasts for China, where it has had to stop selling hamburgers and chicken nuggets.
+This may just be a coincidence, but Western companies in general have recently come under increased pressure in China under pretexts ranging from corruption to antitrust concerns.

 Leonid Bershidsky at firstname.lastname@example.org